guo-yong-zhi/WordCloud.jl/README.md

 # WordCloud
 ![juliadoc](res/juliadoc.png)
+ Word cloud (tag cloud or wordle) is a novelty visual representation of text data.
+The importance of each word is shown with font size or color.
+Our generator has the following highlights:
 * **Flexible** Any mask, any color, any angle, adjustable filling rate.
 You can specify the initial position of some words.
 Or you can pin some words and adjust others, etc.
 * **Fast**  100% in Julia and efficient implementation based on Quadtree & gradient optimization.
 The advantage is more obvious when generating large images.
 * **Exact**  Words with the same weight have the exact same size.
 The algorithm will never scale the word to fit the blank.